 Equity financing consists of a business selling shares of its ownership to investors in order to meet financing needs.
-SMEs might decide to sell shares of equity if they don't have a sufficient operating history and don't qualify for loans from banks or if the interest payments of a loan are cost prohibitive.
+SMEs might decide to sell shares of equity if they don't have a sufficient operating history, don't qualify for loans from banks, and/or if the interest payments of a loan are cost prohibitive.
 For example, FundedHere is a good choice for companies less than a year old to raise up to S$1,000,000 in as little as 35 days.
 You'll pay a 6% platform fee and a 2% fee on the total equity raised.
 If you raise more than your target, you are allowed to keep the funds.

 Singapore's government has committed S$2 billion for loans specifically designed for SMEs.
 These loans are offered by financial institutions with the government accepting 50% of the default risk.
 For these loans, the government sets the eligibility requirements and the banks set the interest rates.

-Enterprise Singapore offers micro loans, working capital loans, equipment and factory loans, venture loans, loan insurance schemes, and bridging loan for marine and offshore engineering companies.
+Enterprise Singapore offers a variety of loans for marine and offshore engineering companies.
 These loans are harder to obtain, however, as only companies registered in Singapore with 30% local shareholding are eligible.
-Additionally, most of these are typically designed for relatively sizable SMEs since most loans require that applicants have Group annual sales of S$100m or less or group employment size of 200 or fewer.
+Additionally, applicants must have annual sales of S$100m or less or group employment size of 200 or fewer.

-Companies with 10 or fewer employees or sales of less than S$1 million are eligible for SME Micro Loans.
-These loans, of up to S$100,000, are designed to fund daily operations and equipment upgrades for growing SMEs.
+- Companies with 10 or fewer employees or sales of less than S$1 million are eligible for SME Micro Loans.
+These loans go up to S$100,000 and are designed to fund daily operations and equipment upgrades for growing SMEs.
 To encourage lending to new SMEs, Enterprise Singapore takes on a greater risk share for companies younger than three years old.

-The SME Working Capital Loan allows companies to access loans of up to S$300,000 in unsecured working capital over up to 5 years.
-These loans are designed to give SMEs cash for daily operations.
+- The SME Working Capital Loan allows companies to access loans of up to S$300,000 in unsecured working capital over up to 5 years.

-The SME Equipment and Factory Loans allow SMEs to borrow up to S$15 million for upgrading factory and equipment or purchasing JTC Corporation or Housing & Development Board factory and business premises.
-Equipment loans may last up to 8 years and Factory Loans may last as long as 10 years.
+- The SME Equipment and Factory Loans allow SMEs to borrow up to S$15 million for upgrading factory and equipment or purchasing JTC Corporation or Housing & Development Board factory and business premises.
+Equipment loans are up to 8 years, while Factory Loans may last as long as 10 years.

-SME Venture Loans are specifically designed for innovative, high growth companies with the intent of expansion.
+- SME Venture Loans are for innovative, high growth companies with the intent of expansion.
 Loan amounts are capped at S$5 million.

 How to Compare SME Loans

 The first step in comparing SME loans is choosing the loan that matches your business's needs.
-For example, many SMEs require short-term financing to meet their short-term obligations or make a one-time purchase.
-Others require large amounts of financing to expand their business or to purchase an expensive asset, such as equipment or real estate.
-Once you are able to decide on the type of loan that you need, based on the purpose of the funding, you will need to compare interest rates and fees of lenders.
-Ultimately, it is most important to choose the loan with the lowest total cost to your business.
-If you are are seeking crowdfunding platforms as an investor, see our Best P2P Crowdfunding Platforms for Investors page.
+For example, many SMEs require micro loans to meet short-term obligations or make a one-time purchase.
+Others require large financing or working capital loans to expand their business or purchase an expensive asset, such as equipment or real estate.
+Once you are able to decide on the type of loan that you need, based on the purpose of the funding, you will need to compare interest rates, fees and the loan durations available.
+Ultimately, it is most important to choose the loan with the lowest total cost to your business, which means choosing a loan that has lower interest rates, a realistic tenor and low fees.